UniBwM-IFS-AILab/REAP/README.md

 Make sure the `"OriginGeopoint"` field of settings.json corresponds to the real GPS coordinates of the `Player Start` Object within the imported LIDAR environment and rotate the point cloud in such a way that north aligns with the x-Axis within Unreal Engine.
 Google Maps can be helpful in making sure the GPS coordinates of the simulated Environment correspond to the real world.

 ### Import WSL2 Tarball
-Note: Due to the size of the tarball, please write to us if you intend to download and install using the WSL2 Tarball.
+> **⚠ Info** Due to the size of the tarball, please write to us if you intend to download and install using the WSL2 Tarball.
 We will then send you a temporary link for direct download.

 Download the tarball.
 This tarball contains a WSL2 instance with all required modules installed.
 Install the downloaded tarball with: